MicrosoftDocs/Advertising-docs/BingAds/guides/budget-bid-strategies.md

 With the *MaxClicks* bid strategy, Bing Ads automatically sets your bids with the goal of getting as many clicks as possible with your provided budget.

 > [!NOTE]
 > Not everyone has this feature yet.
-If you don?t, don?t worry.
+If you don't, don't worry.
 It's coming soon.
 >
 > The *MaxClicks* bid strategy is available only to advertisers from the following countries: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.